-- give a headline to your review (the headline is included in the word count) and use 2 phrasal verbs of your choice in the correct tense in your review; - provide some background information about the event (the time, the place, the reason why you went there); - give some details describing the event; - outline no less than 2 things that you liked about the event; - tell us why you think that people of your age should attend it (give at least 2 reasons).
+- give a headline to your review (the headline is included in the word count), use 2 phrasal verbs and 1 idiom of your choice in the correct grammar form in your review; - provide some background information about the event (the time, the place, the reason why you went there); - give some details describing the event; - outline no less than 2 things that you liked about the event; - tell us why you think that people of your age should attend it (give at least 2 reasons).

-Underline the required phrasal verbs in your review.
+Underline the required phrasal verbs and the idiom in your review.